apache/paimon/docs/content/docs/development/streaming-query.md

 depending on the checkpoint interval of the writing job.

 By default, the downstream streaming consumption is disordered (ordered within the key) stream of upsert data.
-If you expect an ordered CDC data stream, you can configure it as follows (recommended):
+If you expect an ordered CDC data stream, and remove downstream changelog normalized operator (which is costly), you can configure it as follows (Recommended, but this requires that your input is inclusive of all changelogs):

 ```sql
 CREATE TABLE T (...)